Hi there!

 How It Started

-Anyways.
-This being a rather expansive subject – and me being the sort of person I am – I eagerly set about slapping up the dozen-or-so presentation slides that I felt I would need, and combing through some “prior art” to help tie the concepts I would discuss back to real-world examples.
-And so, on the day of my guest lecture – following the perfunctory definitions of “AdOps” and of other key bits of industry jargon, and listing off a few of the most common tasks and responsibilities in this line of work – I arrived at the thesis of my talk.
-And this, I will relay to you in full:
+This being a rather expansive subject – and me being the sort of person I am – I eagerly set about slapping up the dozen-or-so slides that I felt I would need, and combing through the “prior art” to help tie concepts back to real-world examples.
+And so, on the day of my presentation – after some perfunctory definitions of “AdOps”, and of some key bits of industry jargon, and rattling off a few of the most common tasks and responsibilities in this line of work – I arrived at the thesis of my talk.
+And this time, I will relay it to you in full:

-Digital advertisers work within, and are tasked with administering, systems of enormous complexity.
-One need not go on at length, recounting all the terrible and wondrous things that online advertisers can do (or purport to do) in order to appreciate that these rely upon numerous, complex, interconnected systems and sub-systems.
+• Digital advertisers work within, and are tasked with administering, systems of enormous complexity.
+One need not go on at length, recounting all the terrible and wondrous things that online advertisers can do (or claim to do) to appreciate that these depend upon numerous, complex, interconnected systems and sub-systems.

-Operating within (and upon) these complex systems, digital marketers are usually tasked with performing good work on behalf of other stakeholders, and with communicating the results of their efforts to these stakeholders.
-This is a key detail, since – with rare exception – the essential function and goals of “marketing” are subordinate to those of the larger institution.
+• Operating within (and upon) these complex systems, digital marketers are usually tasked with performing good work on behalf of other stakeholders, and with communicating the results of these efforts to those stakeholders.
+This is a key detail, since – with rare exception – the essential function and goals of “marketing” are subordinated to those of the larger institution.
 To put a finer point on it, very few organisations or brands exist for the “animating purpose” of communicating this existence to the world.
-Something more is usually required.
+Something more is often required.

-It is therefore useful to consider how it is that people – and by extension, organisations – actually go about “knowing” things.
-And it is here that I submit that one will find that three strategies are prevalent within the discipline of professional marketing today:
+• It is therefore useful to consider how people – and by extension, organisations – actually go about “knowing” things.
+And it is here that I submit that one will find three strategies are prevalent within the discipline of professional marketing today:

-1. Inspection: Careful examination and analysis of the product of one’s work, subjecting this to (at times destructive) testing.
+1. Inspection: Careful examination and analysis of one’s work-product, subjecting this to (at times destructive) testing.
 This method is analogous to, and to great extent modeled after, the ‘intuitive’ ways that children and other animals have been observed to go about learning about the world around them.

 • Pros of Inspection: Capable of identifying perceived errors, defects, or strengths in a given process and/or its outputs

-• Cons of Inspection: Labourious; time- and resource-intensive, and typically takes place “after the fact” (AKA “post hoc analysis”)
+• Cons of Inspection: Labourious; cost in both time and resources, typically occurs “after the fact” (i.e. “post hoc analysis”)

-2. Fraud: Fabricating aspects of one’s work in order to satisfy, in the immediate and surface sense of that term, the desires of external stakeholders.
-This, I must emphasise, is the most prevalent strategy one finds adopted in practice today.
+2. Fraud: Fabricating aspects of one’s work, in order to satisfy (in the immediate and surface sense) the needs and expectations of external stakeholders.
+This is, I must stress, the most prevalent strategy one encounters in professional practice today.

-• Pros of Committing Fraud: It is often less difficult (in some contexts, trivially so) to produce a correct-sounding response to informational requests.
-External “stakeholders” will often lack the domain knowledge and/or resources necessary to challenge answers deviating from reality
+• Pros of Committing Fraud: It is often less difficult (in some contexts, trivially so) to produce correct-sounding responses to informational requests.
+External “stakeholders” will often lack the domain knowledge and/or resources necessary to challenge answers which deviate from reality

 • Cons of Committing Fraud: Moral hazard; reputational risk; it tends not to feel very good

-• I try not to belabour this point, since most folks don’t need to have “fraud bad” explained to them.
+• I try not to belabour the point, since most folks don’t need “fraud bad” explained to them.
 People know it’s bad.
-Nevertheless, fraud is inarguably a strategy, and so it is useful for us to contemplate the circumstances in which a person, or a group, might choose to adopt it.
+Nevertheless, fraud is inarguably a strategy, and so it is useful for us to contemplate the circumstances in which a person, or group, might choose to adopt it

 3. Statistical Process Control (SPC): This approach was the subject of the remainder of my lecture.
 In the words of one of the field’s pioneering minds, W. Edwards Deming, the statistical control of quality is the broadest term possible for the problems of economic production.